igreat/log-viewer/README.md

 A modern log viewer tool designed for Cisco engineers to quickly view, filter, and analyze log files.
 The tool features a responsive UI, customizable filters, intelligent summarization and issue detection powered by AI agents.

+> Note
+> This is not an official Cisco repository and is simply a prototype we made to present to Cisco, porting some of these changes into their existing tooling.

 ## Table of Contents

 - [Overview](#overview)